For Authors

 Most importantly, as not-for-profit organisation we use income from our FEMS journals to fund grants, awards, events, and projects.
 Therefore, by publishing your research with our journals you invest in science and support the global microbiology community.

-As an author, we welcome your involvement on the promotion of your article.
 Listed below is a series of initiatives that FEMS and OUP do to support authors.
+These are related to promotion & recognition, submission, and peer review of articles.
 Full journal policies and Instruction to Authors for all journals can be seen on the FEMS journals Portal.

 - FEMS Webinars